Adarsh-Roy/gthr/README.md

 ## Features

+- **Smart Output**: Markdown output with syntax highlighting.
+Automatically copies to clipboard when you export.
+Optionally, saves to a file.
 - **Interactive Fuzzy Finder**: Browse and search through files with a responsive TUI
 - **Hierarchical Selection**: Including/excluding directories affects all children
 - **Color-coded Feedback**: